danielbodnar/awesome-stars/README.md

 ## networking

+- [Mostafa-wael/DevOps-Best-Resources-Compilation](https://github.com/Mostafa-wael/DevOps-Best-Resources-Compilation) - This is a compilation of the best resources and materials that I've used to get started in DevOps and cloud, as well as to prepare for interviews.
 - [aws-samples/aws-secure-environment-accelerator](https://github.com/aws-samples/aws-secure-environment-accelerator) - The AWS Secure Environment Accelerator is a tool designed to help deploy and operate secure multi-account, multi-region AWS environments on an ongoing basis.
 The power of the solution is the configura
 - [networkop/cue-networking](https://github.com/networkop/cue-networking) - Example of using CUE to model baremetal network configurations
 - [google/mobly](https://github.com/google/mobly) - E2E test framework for tests with complex environment requirements.